The Childbloom Curriculum

 Playing duets are important for the advancing musician.
 We have a unique collection of original duets for the advanced Childbloom student.

 This is an advanced collection of tunes for the student.
-Works from the Medieval to contemporary composers such as Bogdonavic, F. Wallace & K. Taylor are included.
-The Tunes You Can Play 2 CD is another beautiful production.
+Works from the Medieval to contemporary composers such as Dusan Bogdonavic, Frank Wallace and others are included.
+The Tunes You Can Play 2 audio files is another beautiful production.
 Students encounter more advanced techniques, literacy and higher-position reading.

 This is an advanced collection of ensemble pieces for Childbloom students who have played for several years and contains arrangements of music from both folk and Art music traditions.